ScottKwang/CodeWithFriends-Spring2020/projects/bitasy/README.md

 Jar or executable file coming soon!
 The lib directory has the dependencies we used to run the application.
 We use Openjdk14 (not included).

+## Feature List

+* Create a piece of music with various Piano sounds.
+* Change the starting pitch of the piece at any time (even after music has already been written!)
+* Change the key / mode of the music at any time between the following choices:
+    * Major
+    * Minor
+    * Harmonic Minor
+    * Lydian
+    * Mixolydian
+* Change the tempo (speed) of the music at any time
+* Select between different instruments to use for the melody and bass sections
+* Fully create music down to the sixteenth note using an intuitive interface such that beginners can create amazing music
+* Listen to music as it's being created, starting at any point in the piece
+* Add measures to create music of any length
+* Export your song to a midi file, to be played for later

 ###Title Screen
 ![title screen](musiotic/src/resources/readme/title.png "Title Screen")